-Basic earnings per share is computed by dividing net income (loss) attributable to ordinary shareholders of Stratasys Ltd., including adjustment of redeemable noncontrolling interest to its redemption amount, by the weighted average number of ordinary shares (including fully vested RSUs) outstanding for the reporting periods.
+Basic earnings per share is computed by dividing net income (loss) attributable to ordinary shareholders of Stratasys Ltd., including adjustment of redeemable non-controlling interest to its redemption amount, by the weighted average number of ordinary shares (including fully vested RSUs and PSUs) outstanding for the reporting periods.

-In computing the Company's diluted earnings per share, the numerator used in the basic earnings per share computation is adjusted for the dilutive effect, if any, of the Company's deferred payments liability revaluation to its fair value, as it would have been settled in shares that would result from the assumed issuance of potential ordinary shares.
+In computing the Company's diluted earnings per share for 2016, the numerator used in the basic earnings per share computation was adjusted for the dilutive effect of the Company's deferred payments liability revaluation to its fair value, as it would have been settled in shares that would result from the assumed issuance of potential ordinary shares.

 The denominator for diluted earnings per share is a computation of the weighted-average number of ordinary shares and the potential dilutive ordinary shares outstanding during the period.
-Potential dilutive shares outstanding include the dilutive effect of in-the-money options and unvested RSUs using the treasury stock method, as well as presumed share settlement of the Company's deferred payments liability and other retention settlements in connection with certain prior acquisitions.
+Potential dilutive shares outstanding include the dilutive effect of in-the-money options and unvested RSUs using the treasury stock method.
+PSUs are considered contingently issuable shares for diluted earnings per share purposes and the dilutive impact, if any, is not included in the weighted average shares until the performance conditions are met.

+The computation of the Company's denominator for diluted earnings per share for 2016 also included the potential dilutive shares resulting from presumed share settlement of the Company's deferred payments liability and other retention settlements in connection with certain prior acquisitions.